Education and Activism: Women at Oxford University, 1878-1920.

 This project has been generously funded and supported by the IT Innovation Fund, the former women’s colleges, the van Houten Fund, and the History Faculty’s Sanderson Fund.

 The research resource and information hub will launch in phases from the 14 October 2020.
-For updates please follow @1stoxfordwomen and look out for hashtag #womenatoxford
+For updates please follow @1stoxfordwomen and look out for the hashtag #womenatoxford

 For further information connected to this project, please contact Project Coordinator, Dr Alexandra Hughes-Johnson via email: email@example.com